abhijeetgupta23/Cartedo-POC/README.md

 ## Overview

-This POC demonstrates **100% AI-driven JSON transformation** using **LangGraph** for agentic workflow orchestration.
-Given an educational simulation JSON and a target scenario index, the system transforms all scenario-dependent content while preserving locked instructional design fields.
+This POC demonstrates **100% AI-driven JSON transformation** using **LangGraph** for parallel agentic workflow orchestration.
+Given an educational simulation JSON and a target scenario index, the system transforms all scenario-dependent content while preserving locked instructional design fields with **10-15 second latency**.

 ## What This System Guarantees